dieser-niko/satisfactory-domain/README.md

 ## Setup

 Make sure that you have docker running on your system.

 Configure `Caddyfile` with the correct mail address and domain.

 If you don't have another reverse proxy on your system, change port 7780 to 80 in the `docker-compose.yml`.

+If you want to change the default config, refer to [wolveix/satisfactory-server](https://github.com/wolveix/satisfactory-server).

 Make sure to open the following ports:
 - 80/tcp